 Study Abroad Audit

-The purpose of this project is to evaluate the effectiveness of undergraduate TAs and improve upon it.
+The purpose of this project was to evaluate the effectiveness of undergraduate TAs and improve upon it.
 As a result of this project, semesterly workshops providing all undergraduate TAs with the proper training and skills to teach, guide, and mentor fellow students have started.